Latest Headlines from Nourish | The Nourish Mission

 What's happened

-The State Department has announced a pilot program that lets visa applicants pay $750 to schedule expedited interviews within 10 days at select embassies and consulates.
-The program runs July 1–December 31 and may be extended based on demand.
-Payment does not guarantee a visa.
+The State Department has launched a pilot program allowing visa applicants to pay $750 for expedited interviews within 10 days at select embassies and consulates.
+The program runs July 1 through December 31 and does not guarantee issuance or shorten other processing steps.
+Participating posts will be announced ahead of launch.

 What's behind the headline?

-• The service is optional and does not guarantee a visa, which could leave applicants frustrated if interviews are not granted or if processing remains lengthy after payment.
+• The service is optional and does not guarantee a visa.

 How we got here